How to deploy Microsoft Store apps using Intune

 2. The application was not detected after the installation was completed successfully (0x87D1041C)

-If you encounter error code 0x87D1041C after deploying the Company Portal app on Windows devices, it may be due to the application already being installed on the target device.
-This is a known issue and is documented on Microsoft’s website.
+If you encounter error code 0x87D1041C after deploying the Company Portal app on Windows devices, it may be because the application is already installed on the target device.
+This is a known issue documented on Microsoft’s website.

 Assigning a UWP app using the “Microsoft Store app (new)” type with the installation behavior set as “System” to a device which already has that app installed will result in this error: “The application was not detected after installation completed successfully (0x87D1041C)”.
 Uninstalling all previous installations of the app from the device, and then re-installing the app to the device will resolve this.